Clarence Gagnon: Early years and training

-Clarence Alphonse Gagnon was born in Montreal, Quebec on November 8, 1881.
+Clarence Alphonse Gagnon was born in Montreal, Quebec.
 He was the son of Alphonse E. Gagnon, a milling manager, and a cultured English mother, who was interested in literature.
 Part of his childhood was spent in Sainte Rose, a village north of Montreal.
 Early in life, his mother had encouraged him to learn drawing and painting, but his father wanted him to become a businessman.

 He studied with William Brymner at the Art Association of Montreal in 1897, the same year that Brymner delivered a lecture on Impressionism at the school.
 Brymner, as he did with many of his students, encouraged Gagnon to study in Paris, and with the financial support of a wealthy patron, James Morgan, Gagnon enrolled at the Académie Julian in 1904, where he studied with Jean-Paul Laurens.
-While there, he painted the French countryside and the beaches at Saint-Malo, Dinan, and Dinard, lightening his colour palette and recording the effects of light.
+While there, he painted the French countryside and the beaches at Saint-Malo, Dinan, and Dinard in small oil-on-boards and canvases, lightening his colour palette and recording the effects of light.
+These works show the influence of Eugène Boudin and James W. Morrice whom he admired and who introduced him to working with a sketch box.

 Gagnon showed his early promise by winning a bronze medal at the Canadian exhibition at the Louisiana Purchase Exposition in 1904.
-While in Paris, Gagnon developed a friendship with James Wilson Morrice.
 Before returning to Canada in the autumn of 1907, he travelled to Spain, Italy, England, and Norway making sketches for paintings and prints.
-During this period he also established an international reputation as an etcher.
+During this period he also established an international reputation as an etcher but he gave up engraving for painting in the period 1907 to 1910.